Justin Turner Player Props: Red Sox vs. Mets

 - Turner is hitting .289 with 22 doubles, 15 home runs and 35 walks.

-- Among qualified batters in MLB action, his batting average ranks 14th, his on-base percentage ranks 28th, and he is 37th in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 16th in batting average, 31st in on-base percentage, and 35th in slugging.

-- Turner will look to extend his 15-game hitting streak.
-He's batting .316 with one homer in his last outings.
+- Turner enters this game on a 15-game hitting streak.
+In his last outings, he's hitting .316 with one homer.

-- Turner has had an RBI in 40 games this season (43.0%), including 14 multi-RBI outings (15.1%).
-He has also driven home three or more of his team's runs in four contests.
+- Turner has driven home a run in 40 games this year (43.0%), including more than one RBI in 15.1% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.